hsinnan75/Dart/README.md

 - Output files

-    Output is in standard SAM format.
+    Output is in standard SAM/BAM format.
 For reads aligned with reverse strand of reference genome, they are converted into obverse strand.
-More detailed information about SAM format, please refer to the SAMtools documents.
+More detailed information about SAM/BAM format, please refer to the SAMtools documents.

     We also output the predicted splice junctions (default: junctions.tab, or you may specify a filename with -j argument).

 # Parameter setting